White bear of Henry III

 The white bear of Henry III was given to King Henry III of England by King Haakon IV of Norway in 1252.
 Its exact identity is not certain, but it was most likely a polar bear.
 Henry housed the bear at his Royal Menagerie in the Tower of London.
 It was exercised in the tower grounds and, following an order by the king in 1253, allowed to swim in the River Thames.
-The bear was a popular attraction in the city, and later monarchs also kept similar bears.
+The bear was a popular attraction and later monarchs kept similar bears.

 Background

-Although earlier monarchs had kept exotic animals at the Tower of London, it was Henry III (reigned 1216–1272) who established the Royal Menagerie on a permanent footing.
-The first animals kept in the menagerie were three "leopards"—though the term was more fluid in the medieval era and probably referred to lions—given to Henry by Holy Roman Emperor Frederick II in 1235 upon his marriage to Henry's sister Isabella.
-Animals were kept in the menagerie continuously thereafter until 1834, when concerns over welfare of the animals led to its closure.
+Although earlier monarchs had kept exotic animals at the Tower of London, Henry III (reigned 1216–1272) established a permanent Royal Menagerie.
+Its first animals were three "leopards"—though the term was more fluid in the medieval era and probably referred to lions—given to Henry by Holy Roman Emperor Frederick II in 1235 upon his marriage to Henry's sister Isabella.
+Animals were kept in the menagerie until 1835, when concerns over their welfare led to its closure.